Heatblur-Simulations/f-14-manual/src/systems/defensive_systems/countermeasures/ale_39.md

 cartridge.

 Finally the SALVO FLARES switch initiates rapid ejection of all flares using a 0.125 second time interval.
-Normally springloaded to the OFF position.
+Normally spring-loaded to the OFF position.
 Can’t be stopped once initiated.

 ### RIO Hand Hold Switches